The-Layer-Research-Lab/3D-Printer-Air-Filtration-System-Compact/README.md

 - The filter catridge can easily be taken out and be replaced.
 - Because of the small form factor, it can be mounted on a wide range of machines.

 The original purpouse and main intention of this filter is to filter out harmful particles and compounds during 3D Printing, there have been many investigations showing that.
-I will link them below if you are interested!
+I will link them below if you are interested!<br />
 [3D Printing Research at EPA](https://www.epa.gov/chemical-research/3d-printing-research-epa#:~:text=Studies%20have%20found%20that%20the,to%20human%20health%20when%20inhaled.)<br />
 [Ultrafine particle emissions from desktop 3D printers](https://www.sciencedirect.com/science/article/pii/S1352231013005086)<br />
 [Characterization of volatile organic compound emissions from consumer level material extrusion 3D printers](https://www.sciencedirect.com/science/article/pii/S0360132319304196)